eda-ecommerce/product-service/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

+It utilizes the kafka integration and persistence with Panache using a sqlite database.

+For development and testing we use Quarkus Dev-Services which automatically spins up a redpanda instance if docker is running on the current host and performs all actions via real kafka channels and not just mocked in memory.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+> If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode